correlation-one/C1GamesStarterKit/README.md

 1. In order to run the the game locally [java jdk](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html) version 10 or above must be installed.
 You may need to restart your shell after installing or updating dependencies.
 If using the python starter-algo Python3 must be installed and the command `python3` for unix or `py -3` for windows must work.
 If you are on windows `powershell` is required but should come pre-installed on your windows OS.

-1. First try running a match with the defualt starter-algo using our CLI.
+1. First try running a match with the default starter-algo using our CLI.
 You can also leave arguments blank and it will default to the starter-algo.

     ```
     scripts/run_match.sh